Women’s Anxiety Therapy in Texas

 Maybe it felt so slow you wondered if anything would ever change.

-Here’s why this time might be different…
+Here’s why this time can be different…

-Our work together is very intentional.
 We pay attention to the content of your life, but we also pay attention to what works and doesn’t work in our sessions together.
-We talk about how therapy feels as we go.
-There is intentional time to regroup and make changes.
-We adjust.
-You get to have a say in what happens here, because this is your time.

 Still wondering if you should take a chance?